 Best of all, scented-leaf pelargoniums are exceptionally easy to grow.
 Remember, though, that they need to be moved to a frost-free spot in winter.

-Discover seven great scented-leaf pelargoniums, below.
+Discover six of the best scented-leaf pelargoniums, below.

 ‘Attar of Roses’

 ‘Attar of Roses’ is one of the best known scented-leaf pelargoniums and has both foliage and flowers that release a lovely rose scent.
 As with other pelargoniums, regular deadheading will ensure a regular supply of flowers.

 This gorgeous, crimson-flowered cultivar is one of the few with hazelnut-scented foliage.

 Like ‘Attar of Roses’, ‘Ashby’ has rose-scented leaves, but differs with its flamboyant pink flowers and glossier foliage.
 It has a partially prostrate habit, slightly cascading over the edges of the container.